team-earth/datagraph-city-mcp-server/README.md

 Model Context Protocol server for accessing DataGraph API from Claude Desktop, ChatGPT, and other MCP-compatible clients.

+> **📦 For Maintainers**: Publishing a new version?
+See [PUBLISHING.md](./PUBLISHING.md) for the complete workflow using git subtree sync to team-earth repo.

 ## Installation

 ### 1. Install Dependencies